redwana/login.php/README.md

 home.php

 This is the home page structured with html and styled by css.
-I created a form tags and 2 input tags such as username: and password:
+I created a form tags and 2 input fields such as username: and password: